 * Client Side Weather Control enables you to edit flight parameters and display

 * User friendly Live Camera control, configuration and docking interface for virtual

-cockpit, 2D cockpit, and external aircraft views.
+cockpit, 2D cockpit, external aircraft views and world views.

 * Additional support for windowed views for systems equipped with multi-

 * Dynamic head movements or virtual cockpit camera shake based on actual

 real-life captured 3D accelerometer data.